 HEAD OF SUBJECT - MR M.HINDLEY

-Through Year 9, 10 and 11, pupils have the opportunity to study GCSE Geography which expands these ideas and concepts.
-In Year 11 we follow the WJEC specification B course that investigates many elements of both the human and physical environment.
-In addition, pupils undertake a controlled assessment to describe their understanding of a topic they have covered.
-This year, our Year 11 pupils investigated similarities and differences between a local river and the River Severn.
-In Years 9 and 10 we cover the Eduqas specification A course which examines both physical and human environments with a focus on particular place.
-Here we undergo two pieces of contrasting fieldwork, one in an rural environment and one in an urban.
-Most recently we visited the area around Barrow Bridge and Rivington to collect data.
+Through Years 10 and 11, pupils have the opportunity to study GCSE Geography which expands these ideas and concepts.
+We follow the Eduqas specification A course that investigates many elements of both the human and physical environment.
+In addition, pupils undertake two contrasting fieldwork experiences, one in a rural environment and one in an urban, to describe their understanding of a topic they have covered.
+Last year, our Year 9 pupils investigated similarities and differences between a local river and the River Severn with increased distance from its source.
+Year 10 visited St. Annes-on-the-Sea to study the concept of spheres of influence regarding tourism.
+This summer our attention is turned to the global city of Manchester and levels of risk faced by pedestrians in the city.

-Last academic year the department ran our first geography camp to the Ribble Valley and this year we plan to run this popular trip again.
-We have offered pupils the chance to visit Paris in France and Morocco in collaboration with other faculties in school.
-In recent years we have visited the Lake District, the Yorkshire Dales, Northern France and Barcelona in Spain.
+This summer, Year 9 pupils will be taking part in a three day camping trip to the Ribble Valley to explore the river landscape there and investigate retail opportunities in nearby Great Harwood and Whalley.
+We have offered pupils the chance to visit Paris in France and Morocco in collaboration with other faculties in school in the past.
+In recent years we have also visited the Lake District, the Yorkshire Dales, Northern France and Barcelona in Spain.